SUBJECT: Please Help, My Mommy® of Two Years Malfunctioning?

 ATTN: Customer Service Representative

 I am writing to you seeking assistance with a problem I have run into with my Mommy®.
-I received my Mommy® in 2018 and was immediately pleased with the model.
+When I first received her, I was immediately pleased with the model.
 The first year or so she worked great.
 She was attentive.
 She satisfied my needs at the proper intervals and rarely caused me any grief.
 However, over the last year, I’ve noticed incremental changes in her quality.

 For example, she used to jump to rescue me from my glorified prison whenever I whimpered and we’d retire to her room until morning.
 Now I receive a stern “Go back to sleep!” yelled from somewhere in the darkness.
 I understand that routine use of the big bed is an introductory offer, but I thought that was automatically extended until year three?
 Did I misunderstand the contract?